3 Types Of Training Video Editing Software

 5. AVS Video Editor

 AVS is a professional video editing application for Windows.
-It has all the core features for a training video creator: screen capture, trimming, repositioning parts of video, annotations, etc. And it is straightforward enough so that people understand it, even if they aren’t experienced with video editing.
+It has all the core features for a training video creator: screen capture, trimming, repositioning parts of videos, annotations, etc. It also includes AI-powered tools, such as generating short video clips from text prompts and AI-based image restoration effects.
+And it is straightforward enough so that people understand it, even if they aren’t experienced with video editing.

 AVS Video Editing Software for Training Videos

-Other notable features are the ability to import 3D models and a particle simulator — in case the user needs a blockbuster-level training video.
+Other notable features include Fusion's node-based 3D compositing (for importing and animating 3D models within a scene) and a built-in particle simulator for generating effects like smoke, sparks, or debris (in case the user needs a blockbuster-level training video).

 7. Panopto